-Maison Bergogne is located in the scenic hamlet of Narrowsburg, NY, situated on the pristine Delaware River, that runs through the Western Catskills.
+Maison Bergogne is located in the scenic hamlet of Narrowsburg, NY, that is situated on the pristine Delaware River in the Western Catskills.
 The shop showcases an array of antiques, decor and oddities, and is the backdrop for owner, Juliette Hermant’s, design services that she offers in collaboration with Anie Stanley.
 Maison Bergogne was founded in 2012 and named in in honor of Juliette’s grandmother and her ancestral female lineage.
 Juliette shares her unique retail vision and future plans with The Shopkeepers.

 The Shop | Maison Bergogne